NCF SfN Conference

 4. References are not obligatory

 The poster session will take place on Friday, February 7th from 1:00-3:00 pm.
-Abstract submission is now due January 22nd, 2025 and acceptances will be sent out shortly after the deadline.
-If you have any questions, please feel free to contact the chair (arileydipaolo@ufl.edu) or vice chair (jshubin@ufl.edu).
+Abstract submissions were due January 22nd, 2025.
+All acceptances have been sent out.
+If you have any questions, please feel free to contact the conference chair (arileydipaolo@ufl.edu) or vice chair (jshubin@ufl.edu).

 Frequently Asked Questions (FAQs)